 In this way values can be associated with the symbols.
 Members of a hash are accessed using the same bracket syntax as members of arrays.
 Note only integers can be used in array indexing, thus non-standard use of a symbol as an array index will raise an exception.

-- Use symbols for enumerators. - Do not define named constants to represent enumerators.
+- Use symbols for enumerators rather than named constants. - Do not define named constants to represent enumerators.

 Ruby.7 Numeric Conversion Errors [FLC]